by Texas Homesteader ~

-So to provide the privacy needed we’ve added mini blinds to the window as well.
+So to provide the privacy needed we’d added mini blinds to the window as well.

 Lace Window Treatment is Completely Reversible

-Then I read an idea on Annabel Vita about using lace & a simple paste made of cornstarch and water to decoratively cover the glass itself and make it opaque.
+Then I read an idea on Annabel Vita about using lace & a simple paste made of cornstarch and water to decoratively cover the window’s glass itself and make it opaque.

-Finding The Right Lace
+Finding The Right Lace For Window Treatment

-(Editor’s note: No matter how handsome is the cowboy that’s trying to convince you that you don’t need a template, that you can just cut the lace an inch larger than you need & trim down when it’s on the window – don’t listen.
+(Editor’s note: No matter how handsome the cowboy who’s trying to convince you that you don’t need a template, that you can just cut the lace an inch larger than you need & trim down when it’s on the window – don’t listen.
 Really, just walk away.
 It doesn’t work.
 Eh-hem…)

 Trimming The Lace

-So I began.
-I pulled out the lace and measured my window to make sure I had plenty of lace.
+So I pulled out the lace and measured my window to make sure I had plenty of lace.
 I brought out a large paper feed sack to use for my window templates.

 “But, it’s not a solid material – it’s LACE.”
 I protested.
-“I don’t think it will trim the same as you’re suggesting.”
+“And I don’t think it will trim the same as you’re suggesting.”
 I continued.